tom-nook/toulbox/posts/what-is-devsecops.md

 Which, are the instructions that we tell the docker installed upon the GitHub Action how to build our Docker Image for the Web App, so add the following to the `main.yaml`.

 You may be prompted in the build logs to enable 'github container registry' for your repo, so go ahead and do that.

+Also, note the `needs` section which takes in an array of values, which are in this case the previous steps.
+Essentially, we only want to build the image if the QA/Basic Security checks have based, otherwise we will not bother with running this step.
+It is ideal because it will (a) save build minutes and (b) make sure nothing that doesn't pass the basic QA and security checks is built.

 ```yaml
 ### Above is still the same